decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

 author: Ittai Abraham
 ---

-While state machine replication is the gold standard for implementing any (public) ideal functionality, its power comes at the cost of needing to totally order all transactions and as a consequence solve (Byzantine) agreement.
-In some cases this overhead is unnecessary.
+State machine replication is the gold standard for implementing any (public) ideal functionality.
+It totally orders all transactions and as a consequence solves (Byzantine) agreement.
+By Agreement in the worst case is quadratic and not constant time.
+In some cases this overhead is unnecessary because there is no need to totally order all transactions.

+As a canonical example, suppose Alice is transferring a token to Bob and Carol is transferring a token to Dan.
+There is no need to totally order these two coin transfer transactions.
+It is okay that some clients see the first transfer happened before the second while some other clients see the second transfer as happening before the first.

 In the non-byzantine setting, the *fundamental* observation that sometimes a weaker problem than consensus needs to be solved goes back to the foundational work of [Lamport 2005](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf):

 > Consensus has been regarded as the fundamental problem that must be solved to implement a fault-tolerant distributed system.
 However, only a weaker problem than traditional consensus need be solved.
 We generalize the consensus problem to include both traditional consensus and this weaker version. --[Generalized Consensus and Paxos, 2005](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf)

+In many natural use cases, in particular the canonical simple token payment use case, do not need total ordering.
+This approach is taken by [FastPay](https://arxiv.org/pdf/2003.11506.pdf), [Guerraoui et al, 2019](https://arxiv.org/pdf/1906.05574), [Sliwinski and Wattenhofer, 2019](https://arxiv.org/abs/1909.10926), applied to privacy preserving transactions (see [UTT](https://eprint.iacr.org/2022/452.pdf) and [Zef](https://eprint.iacr.org/2022/083.pdf)), planned to be used in the [Sui platform](https://github.com/MystenLabs/sui/blob/main/doc/paper/sui.pdf) and in [Linera](https://linera.io/whitepaper).

 There is considerable research in ways to relax total ordering requirements to gain better performance.
 For example, see [EPaxos](https://www.cs.cmu.edu/~dga/papers/epaxos-sosp2013.pdf) (and also [EPaxos Revisited](https://www.usenix.org/conference/nsdi21/presentation/tollman)).
 The first work that aimed to relax the total order requirements in the blockchain space is by [Lewenberg, Sompolinsky, and Zohar, 2015](https://fc15.ifca.ai/preproceedings/paper_101.pdf) and it’s follow-up work [Specture, 2016](https://eprint.iacr.org/2016/1159.pdf).
 See this post on [DAG-based protocols](https://decentralizedthoughts.github.io/2022-06-28-DAG-meets-BFT/) for advances in recent years and how DAG-based protocols are emerging as a powerful tool for getting better throughput mempools and BFT.

-It turns out that in many natural use cases, in particular the canonical simple token payment use case, do not need total ordering.
-As a concrete example, suppose Alice is transferring a token to Bob and Carol is transferring a token to Dan.
-There is no need to totally order these two transactions.

-This approach is taken by [FastPay](https://arxiv.org/pdf/2003.11506.pdf), [Guerraoui et al, 2019](https://arxiv.org/pdf/1906.05574), [Sliwinski and Wattenhofer, 2019](https://arxiv.org/abs/1909.10926), applied to privacy preserving transactions (see [UTT](https://eprint.iacr.org/2022/452.pdf) and [Zef](https://eprint.iacr.org/2022/083.pdf)), planned to be used in the [Sui platform](https://github.com/MystenLabs/sui/blob/main/doc/paper/sui.pdf) and in [Linera](https://linera.io/whitepaper).

-In a totally ordered system, clients write to and read from the same *ordered log* of transactions.
-Here we just want to write to and read from the same *unordered set* of transactions.
-Let's start with a refresh of *log replication* and then define *set replication*.
+### The benefits of single writer objects vs multi writer objects

+In the traditional approach for state machine replication,a total ordering protocol is used and the state machine is modeled as a single object that has multiple writers.
+Since this requires solving agreement, we know that in the worst case this takes a quadratic number of messages (for omission failures) and non-constant (linear in synchrony or infinite in asynchrony) number of rounds.

+Instead, we may be able to decompose the state machine into independent single writer state machines (objects).
+Now all we need is to totally order commands for each single writer object and we do not care about ordering commands across different objects.
+It turns out that this can be done with linear communication and constant time (even in asynchrony with Byzantine failures)

+## Set Replication

+Just like *log replication* is a way to model the agreement essence of state machine replication, here we define **set replication** as a way to model the (weaker) agreement essence of a set of single writer state machines.
+We start by recalling the definition of [log replication](https://decentralizedthoughts.github.io/2022-11-19-from-single-shot-to-smr/):

 ### Reminder: definition of Log Replication

-Recall the definition of [log replication](https://decentralizedthoughts.github.io/2022-11-19-from-single-shot-to-smr/):
-Clients and $n$ servers.
+There are clients and $n$ servers.
 Clients can make two types of requests: ```read``` which returns a **log of values** (or $\bot$ for the empty log)  as a response; and ```write(v)``` which gets an input value and also returns a response that is a log of values.

 Clients can have multiple input values at different times.